berkshirevolleyball/bva-website/wp-content/plugins/nk-google-analytics/readme.txt

 * No tracking for admin users logged-in
 * Track login and register page if you want to
 * Don't track logged users by role
+* Supports cookieless tracking using fingerprint.js
+* Can anonymize ip
+* Other values, dimensions and metrics
+* Options per page/post

 NK Google Analytics enables Google Analytics on all pages.